-2. RCD Introduction
+2. RCD dams introduction

-RCD are the dams whose concrete is compacted using roller.
+RCD dams are the dams whose concrete is compacted using roller.
 Because of technical and economic advantages such as reduction in cost and time of construction, this type of dam is widely used by many dam constructors in the world.
-According to the Figure 2a concrete placement of RCD is performed by Extended Layer Construction Method (ELCM).
+According to the Fig. 2.a concrete placement of RCD dams is performed by extended layer construction method (ELCM).
 In ELCM method, the internal concrete of the dam is compacted step by step using rollers.
 Generally, 15 meters of concrete with a thickness of 1 meter is compacted in each step (Nagataki et al., 2008).
-As it is clear in Figure 2b, the concrete used in RCD are divided into two zones of external concrete and internal concrete.
-The depth of external concrete at upstream and downstream surfaces is 3 m.
-External concrete is made of conventional concrete while internal concrete is made by RCD method.
-Slump value of internal concrete must be close to zero to resist the weight of the compaction roller and external conventional concrete must prevent water penetration into the dam body.
+As it is clear in Fig. 2.b, the concrete used in RCD dams are divided into two zones of external concrete and internal concrete.
+The depth of external concrete is made by RCD method.
+Slump value of internal concrete must be close to zero to resist the weight of the compaction roller and external concrete must prevent water penetration into the dam body.
 Due to the difference in the workability of internal and external concrete, the types of these concretes are different.
 This difference can cause thermal strains and shrinkage between internal and external concretes (Sato et al., 2015).
 In fact, thermal cracks are generated due to hydration of various cement used in the dam body.